fabiana2611/fabiana2611.github.io/_posts/2025/2025-02-17-terraform-foundation.md

 	<li>The Terraform providers are responsible for allow the interaction between Terraform and cloud providers.
 That communication is done via APIs.
 Examples of providers: google, aws, azure, kubernetes, datadog, etc. <a href="https://developer.hashicorp.com/terraform/tutorials/configuration-language/provider-versioning">[1]</a><a href="https://developer.hashicorp.com/terraform/language/v1.1.x/providers/configuration">[2]</a><a href="https://developer.hashicorp.com/terraform/language/providers">[3]</a><a href="https://registry.terraform.io/browse/providers">[4]</a><a href="https://developer.hashicorp.com/terraform/language/providers/requirements#provider-installation">[5]</a><a href="https://developer.hashicorp.com/terraform/cli/commands/providers">[6]</a></li>
 	<li><em>Providers are distributed separately from Terraform itself, and each provider has its own release cadence and version numbers.</em> <a href="https://developer.hashicorp.com/terraform/plugin/how-terraform-works">[1]</a></li>
 	<li>The providers are plugins that are downloaded in `init` step considering the provider configuration. </li>
-	<li>- The <a href="https://developer.hashicorp.com/terraform/plugin#installing-plugins">provider plugins are downloaded and stored</a> in the `.terraform/providers` directory within the current working directory.</li>
+	<li>The <a href="https://developer.hashicorp.com/terraform/plugin#installing-plugins">provider plugins are downloaded and stored</a> in the `.terraform/providers` directory within the current working directory.</li>
 	<li>In case be necessary use <a href="https://www.terraform.io/language/providers/configuration#alias-multiple-provider-configurations">multiple providers</a>, terraform allows the use of <u>alias</u> to manage them.</li>
 	<li>The <a href="https://registry.terraform.io/providers/hashicorp/vault/latest/docs">Vault Provider</a> allows you to read and write to HashiCorp Vault from Terraform. </li>
 	<li>Good practice: specify the provider version inside the terraform setting block</li>